 When camping during a hot summer, you don’t need to wear dozens of clothes to keep your body warm unlike when you go camping in winter.
 They will only weigh down your energy and psyche during hiking and other activities.
 Instead, you need some light clothes and something to keep you cool.
 The same principle applies when setting up a tent for camping; it needs to have enough airflow to eliminate the excess heat.

-Unfortunately, I have heard of people and even some friends call a camping trip short all because they couldn’t figure out a good way of keeping their tent cool during summer.
+Unfortunately, I have heard people and even some friends call a camping trip short all because they couldn’t figure out a good way of keeping their tent cool during summer.

 This article will guide you on the best ways of keeping a tent cool to escape the effects of the scorching summer heat.
-If you are new to all this Wilderness Junkie stuff then I would recommend having a read through my Camping for beginners guide which provide some great tips.
+If you are new to all this Wilderness Junkie stuff then I would recommend having a read through my Camping for beginners guide which provides some great tips.

 What do you need to keep your tent cool?

 To shade yourself from the scorching sun, you will require the following:

 A tent is one of the essential items you’ll require at the campsite.
 Considering its essence in shielding you from the scorching sun, you must pick the right one.
 Here are the factors you should consider to enjoy much cooler temperatures:

 Size: The size of the structure affects the temperatures inside the tent.
 If you are sharing the shelter with your partner, then you’ll need a two-person tent.
 You may also want to invest in a tent that is big enough to stand up in as these can help with keeping the temperature down.
 You might need a bigger tent if you are going to be more than two.
 A bigger structure enhances good airflow, hence creating cooler temperatures.
 Breathability: A breathable tent allows smooth air circulation.